guillaumegautier/cobblestone/README.md

 #### background-cover-fix

-Fixes on-scroll glitches when an image it put on background :
+Fixes on-scroll glitches when an image is put on background :

 ```javascript
 $(window).scroll(function() {